Hospital Overrun By Flu Cases Having To Turn Them Away

 Eleven people in Dallas County have died from the flu this season.

-Last month, drug store chain Walgreens ranked Dallas-Fort Worth as the seventh hardest hit region in the country
+Last month, drug store chain Walgreens ranked Dallas-Fort Worth as the seventh hardest hit region in the country.